wofsauge/IsaacDocs/docs/Entity.md

     ```

 ???+ bug
-    Changing the Damage value doesnt seem to have an effect.
+    Changing the Damage value doesn't seem to have an effect.
 It always deals the amount of damage of the player.

     The Duration value seems to have an upper limit.
 For a PlayerEntity, its only lasting for the duration of one damage interval.
 For Entities its up to 6 damage-intervals.

 ???- example "Example Code"
-    This code damages every entity in the room for 1 second with the damagesource set to the player.
+    This code damages every entity in the room for 1 second with the damage source set to the player.
 The total damage dealt is 1.

     ```lua
     local player =Isaac.GetPlayer(0)